 At our annual retreat, we put pencil to paper and each leadership team crafted quarterly goals that would help us move the figurative ball down the field in our work, to build a better business internally, and in turn, help us serve our clients more effectively.
 As we barrel into Q2 with the next set of goals in front of us, we can look back on the last 90 days and pull back the curtain on what worked, what didn’t, and how we plan to improve in the future.

-For our team, all of the quarterly goals aligned around a common theme, but they were definitely not created equal.
+- Be ambitious, but not impossible: For our team, all of the quarterly goals aligned around a common theme, but they were definitely not created equal.
 Whereas one team made edits and tweaks to an existing client process, another team set out to create, from scratch, a new employee training program and curriculum.
 As February dawned and the first team had tied a bow around their finished project, the second team was deep in the trenches realizing that they bit off almost more than they could chew.
 Reality hit even harder when an onslaught of new clients hit early and forced a round of team hiring that expedited the project by two weeks.

 As you craft goals, aim high and challenge yourselves and your teams, but don’t set yourself up for failure.
 Similarly, don’t aim too low.
 If your quarterly goal can be accomplished in a single weekend of focused work, make that a single milestone in a larger goal.
 At the end of the quarter, we hope that our team members feel simultaneously satisfied and spent, encouraged by what they’ve accomplished and ready for a week or two of reprieve before diving into the next goal.

-Personal accountability is good, public accountability is even better.
+- Announce it: Personal accountability is good, public accountability is even better.
 As humans, we all know the shared tendency to try to get away with it.
 We make big plans and then life happens and we make excuses.
 Without accountability, goals will forever remain wishful thinking and unrealized dreams.

 Fitness apps understand this psychology well, asking users to create and announce annual goals and then have public communities of followers and friends so activity (and inactivity!) are known and tracked.
 It’s part stick and part carrot where the incentive to not be humiliated is just as strong as the desire to be admired.